top of page

 Fred Hunt, President

-Fred is an IT Project Manager by day and a busy theater performer/director/producer/fan by night.
-He began serving as an ACT-Cincinnati adjudicator in 2014 and is currently the ACT 2nd Vice President.
+Fred is a semi-retired IT Project Manager.
+He is a busy theater performer/director/producer/fan by night.
+He began serving as an ACT Cincinnati responder in 2014 and has served on the Long Range Responding Committee and as the ACT 2nd Vice President.
+He is currently the ACT President.
 Fred has been involved with several community theaters in the Cincinnati area since 2003.
 Fred currently serves as treasurer and board member for CenterStage Players.
 His love of theater began in middle school 40+ years ago and was rekindled as his children developed their desires to perform.

 Mark Culp, 2nd VP

 Mark returned to theatre in 2015 after a long hiatus.
-Since then, he’s been active both onstage and behind the scenes and is currently the VP-Production for CenterStage Players and Development Director for Cincinnati Music Theatre.
+Since then, he’s been active both onstage and behind the scenes.
+He is currently the President of CenterStage Players and also serves as a regional responder for OCTA.
+During the day, he works as a Senior Occupancy Planner for Jones Lang LaSalle on the Procter & Gamble account in Cincinnati.
 Mark is also a frequent judge and consultant for the marching arts and has judged state championship events for marching bands throughout the country.
-He works as a Senior Occupancy Planner for Jones Lang LaSalle on the Procter & Gamble account in Cincinnati.
-His wife Jane is also involved with community theatre and his son Parker is currently studying theatre at Xavier University.
+He also sings baritone with the internationally competitive Southern Gateway Chorus of Cincinnati.
+His wife Jane is also involved with community theatre and his son Parker is an alumnus of the theatre program at Xavier University.

-By day she is a Senior Account Manager at Integrity Express Logistics and enjoys kayaking with her husband and daughter.
+By day she is an LTL Operations Specialist at Integrity Express Logistics and enjoys exploring outdoors with her husband and daughter.

 Jon Scheiding, Treasurer